montillall/Election_Analysis/README.md

 In order to complete the objectives of the election audit, the following script was built:

-* Added dependencies csv and os to read/write .csv and txt files and get their paths import csv import os
+* Added dependencies csv and os to read/write .csv and txt files and get their paths

+	import csv
+	import os
-* Added two variables, one to load a file from a path and another to save the file to a path file_to_load = os.path.join("Resources", "election_results.csv") file_to_save = os.path.join("analysis", "election_analysis.txt")
+* Added two variables, one to load a file from a path and another to save the file to a path

+	file_to_load = os.path.join("Resources", "election_results.csv")
+	file_to_save = os.path.join("analysis", "election_analysis.txt")

 * For the total votes casted in the congressional election:
-	*The variable total_votes counter was initialized to 0 total_votes = 0
+	*The variable total_votes counter was initialized to 0

+		total_votes = 0

-	*The data set in the csv file is open and read with the following code with open(file_to_load) as election_data:
+	*The data set in the csv file is open and read with the following code

+		with open(file_to_load) as election_data:
     			reader = csv.reader(election_data)

-	*For loop was created in order to go through each row and add the total vote count. for row in reader: total_votes = total_votes + 1
+	*For loop was created in order to go through each row and add the total vote count

+			for row in reader:
+ 				total_votes = total_votes + 1

 The results showed that the total votes casted were 369,711

 * The number of votes and percentage of total votes for each county was estimated as follows: